Navid-Ishaq/az500-practice-scenarios-mcqs/test-01/01-simplifying-entra-role-assignments.md

 ---

 ### 🔗 Additional Learning Resources
-1. **MS Learn URL for the topic:** [How to manage Microsoft Entra groups](https://learn.microsoft.com/en-us/entra/fundamentals/how-to-manage-groups)
+1. **Learn how to manage access using Microsoft Entra groups:** [How to manage Microsoft Entra groups](https://learn.microsoft.com/en-us/entra/fundamentals/how-to-manage-groups)
 2. **YouTube video for the question:** []